 In the summer of 2017 Haridimos Hatzidkais died tragically, leaving the winery in the hands of his 3 children, the oldest of which, Stella, decided to continue moving forward and expanding on the important work of her father.
 The winery now currently has an all-female team of oenologists headed up by Helena Alevra who worked with Haridimos back in 2008 and Stella Papadimitriou who worked with him during the 2016 vintage, a team which is uniquely acquainted with the style and history of the wines produced there.

-Today Hatzidakis Winery is expanding out of it’s “garagiste” beginnings by building a new winery, a series of tunnels buried into a cleft of a ravine in Pyrgos on the way to Megalochori.
-While production still remains small, 7,500 cases of their entry Santorini bottling and a scant 200-300 cases per vintage of their other cuvees, Hatzidakis continues to both push the envelope on the exploration of Santorini’s rich patrimony of varieties and mico-climates while retaining a strong connection to the stylistic heritage of the island’s wines.
+Today Hatzidakis Winery is expanding out of its “garagiste” beginnings with the completion of its new winery, a series of tunnels buried into a cleft of a ravine in Pyrgos on the way to Megalochori.
+Their production still remains small, with a scant 200-300 cases per vintage of most of their cuvees coming to the U.S. Hatzidakis Winery continues to both push the envelope on the exploration of Santorini’s rich patrimony of varieties and mico-climates while retaining a strong connection to the stylistic heritage of the island’s wines.